System Design Space

 For platform engineers

-How to build a self-serve layer that actually enables domains instead of re-centralizing ownership.
+How to build a self-serve path that increases domain autonomy instead of pulling everything back to the center.

 For architects and leads